Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 If you’re in a rush and can only spend 2 days + one night in Jeju Island, you can get a taste of Jeju’s main attractions like Seongsan Ilchulbong, waterfalls, and beaches.

-In this case I would book a Jeju Island tour to maximize time.
+In this case, I would choose a Jeju Island tour to maximize time.

 3-4 days in Jeju: